eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 consider time-dependent weights.
 Instead, new preprocessing can be performed for time-slices of fixed size by setting the option **--weight-period** {{DT_TIME}}.

-When loading a network with edge permissions, a seperate preprocessing is triggered for every vehicle class encountered in a routing task (by automatically switching to #chwrapper).
+When loading a network with edge permissions, a seperate preprocessing is triggered for every vehicle class encountered in a routing task (by automatically switching to (CHWrapper)[#chwrapper]).

 ## CHWrapper